City of Dunwoody

 The Village Crossing Project seeks to transform Chamblee Dunwoody Road in Dunwoody Village into a more walkable and bike-friendly corridor, with added traffic-calming measures to reduce speeds.
 Proposed project features include:

 Wider Sidewalks: Existing sidewalks generally vary from four to six feet wide.
-The new sidewalks will be eight feet wide and feature street trees, decorative streetlights, benches, and bus shelters.
+The new sidewalks will be six to eight feet wide and feature street trees, decorative streetlights, benches, and bus shelters.

 Separated Bike Path (Cycle Track): Currently, there are on-street bike lanes to the north and south of Dunwoody Village, but there is a gap on Chamblee Dunwoody Road through the Village.
 The project proposes a five-foot wide, one-way cycle track/bike path along both sides of the road for a continuous bike facility for the length of the project.
 The proposed bike path would be at sidewalk level and separate cyclists from auto traffic and pedestrians on both sides of the road.